lachlanmcdonald/mg-shader-wiki/Shaders-in-MagicaVoxel.md

 ### Using the `voxel` function beyond the volume size

-`voxel()` for retrieving a colour index will return `0.0` when addressing beyond the volume size.
+`voxel()` for retrieving a color index will return `0.0` when addressing beyond the volume size.
 Therefore, it is not necessary to check whether the co-ordinates are out-of-bounds before calling `voxel`.

 ```glsl
 voxel(500.0, 500.0, 500.0); // 0.0